 Don’t Drink the Water

-Even the locals don’t the water so don’t even think about drinking it yourself.
+Even the locals don’t drink the water without first consulting a plumber, so don’t even think about drinking it yourself.
 Much of the plumbing in Russia is old and the sanitization systems are mostly not up to the standards that we are used to.
 The usual rules about water in foreign climates apply – so stick to bottled water for drinking, and, as always, check the seal before using.

 Don’t Drink the Vodka

 No, not really, I’m not that cruel.
 Genuine vodka is just as good in Russia as anywhere else in the world, but “hooch” vodka is not.
 There have been a number of deaths in Russia as a result of drinking the illicit stuff, and you don’t want to be one of them.
 Make sure you buy your vodka from a reputable store or a decent hotel bar, and make the sure the label is ok, and, preferably, a brand you know.
 It is not uncommon for drinks in bars to “spiked” so do be careful – it might be safer to leave your drinking to the hotel bars.

 Ok, use them; they are probably safer than walking in the roads, but exercise caution.
 Russian drivers are not noted for their high standards, and they may drive on the pavements.
 In truth, you are probably reasonably safe in the well populated parts of the cities, but if you go further out… Remember that much of Russia is covered in ice and snow for large parts of the year, so even if the drivers are paying attention, there may be a genuine accident.
 Pedestrians don’t have the right of way in Russia so even if you are where you should be, you might still get the blame for being in front of a car!

 For all those singletons out there looking for a good time, my advice is: practice abstinence in Russia.
 HIV and STDs are on the increase.
 If you can’t abstain, take your own protection with you.